retaildevcrews/helium-typescript/README.md

 # for local run, you need to specify CLI authentication type
 npm start -- --keyvault-name {name of your keyvault} --auth-type CLI

+# optionally, set the logging level verboseness with --log (or -l)
+# please type --help for all options
+npm start -- --keyvault-name {name of your keyvault} --auth-type CLI --log warn

 # alternatively you can set the following environment variables and run without command line args
 export KEYVAULT_NAME={name of your keyvault}
 export AUTH_TYPE=CLI